Tomatoes are one of the most popular and easy-growing plants in the whole world.

 Proper care

-Providing your tomato plant with proper care and maintenance will also encourage it to grow faster, meaning that it could result in it bearing fruits earlier.
+Providing your tomato plant with proper care and maintenance will also encourage it to grow faster, which could result in it bearing fruits earlier.

-This means ensuring that your tomato plant is getting enough sunlight, creating a sufficient watering schedule, and adjusting it as your plant’s needs change.
+This means ensuring that your tomato plant gets enough sunlight, creating a sufficient watering schedule, and adjusting it as your plant’s needs change.

 Tomatoes typically need 1 to 2 inches of water a week, but this can be altered depending on the temperate of your environment.

-The soil should be slightly moist to touch, but not totally dry or saturated.
+The soil should be slightly moist to the touch but not dry or saturated.

 Many gardeners even add mulch or peat moss to the soil of their tomato plants to ensure that moisture is retained for longer.

-Tomato plants also need at least 6 hours of sunlight a day, but your plant will thrive best with 8 hours or more.
+Tomato plants also need at least 6 hours of sunlight daily, but your plant will thrive best with 8 hours or more.

-If your plant does not receive an adequate amount of sunlight, it is likely that it won’t flower or produce fruits.
+If your plant does not receive adequate sunlight, it likely won’t flower or produce fruits.

-You may need to move your tomato plant around your garden to ensure it’s getting the most light it can.
+You may need to move your tomato plant around your garden to ensure it gets the most light possible.

 Pollination

-Aiding with the pollination of your tomato plant may also help to encourage the fruits to grow faster.
+Aiding with your tomato plant’s pollination may also help encourage the fruits to grow faster.

-Although tomato plants are self-pollinating, the process can sometimes take longer if your garden isn’t often visited by bumblebees and other insects.
+Although tomato plants are self-pollinating, the process can take longer if bumblebees and insects don’t often visit your garden.

 The wait can especially be lengthened if you live in an area with little wind to circulate the pollen on your plant.

-This process can be helped along by simply shaking the branches of your tomato plant a few times a day, which will naturally increase the pollen circulation.
+This process can be helped by simply shaking the branches of your tomato plant a few times a day, naturally increasing pollen circulation.

 Additionally, some gardeners choose to cross-pollinate their tomato plants by hand.
-You can do this by using a fine brush or even just a popsicle stick.
+You can do this using a fine brush or a popsicle stick.

 Place the brush or stick inside a blossom on your plant, and use that stick to touch a blossom on another plant.